llllvvuu/vscode-glspc/README.md

 ## See Also
 * [mattn/efm-langserver](https://github.com/mattn/efm-langserver) - Adapter for any command-line tool to LSP.
 * [llllvvuu/efm-tool-definitions.yaml](https://github.com/llllvvuu/efm-tool-definitions.yaml) - Configuration presets for the above.

+## Credits
+* [torokati44/vscode-glspc](https://gitlab.com/torokati44/vscode-glspc) - where this is forked from
+* [Matts966/efm-langserver-vscode](https://github.com/Matts966/efm-langserver-vscode) - where the text changed handlers are taken from